Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

-A nice little addition to the museum is the option of 2 cafes from which to choose.
+A nice little addition to the museum is the option of 2 cafes in City Hall from which to choose.

 Visit Commix Espresso for a coffee or even for lunch or stop into The Shingle Inn.

-Located on the ground floor of City Hall, The Shingle Inn is actually a recreation of one of Brisbane’s most loved and oldest cafes which was opened in 1936.
+Located on Adelaide St in Brisbane CBD, The Shingle Inn is actually a recreation of one of Brisbane’s most loved and oldest cafes which was opened in 1936.

 19) Take on a Flightless Skydive

-One of the most gravity-defying things to do in Brisbane involves making a trip to iFlyWorld.
+One of the most gravity-defying Brisbane activities involves making a trip to iFlyWorld.

 Instead of heading up into the clouds in a plane you can get the thrill of a skydive without having to take that plunge.

 At iFlyWorld you’ll be in the capable hands of a knowledgeable and trained instructor who will give you the safety rundown and how the experience works before suiting up and trying it yourself.